 Live, dream, make your home into a world for exploring and having fun; and most of all, never give up.
 (Girl, El Salvador)

-fine when the time is right.
+Everything will be fine when the time is right.
 We have lived until now and we will continue to fight after this.
 Just pray and stay safe, cooperate and pray.
 (Boy, Bangladesh)